A Modern Primer on Processing in Memory: Perils of Processor-Centric Design

-The increasing disparity between processing technology and memory/communication technology has resulted in systems in which communication (data movement) costs dominate computation costs in terms of energy consumption.
+The increasing disparity between processing technology and memory/communication technology has resulted in systems in which communication (\omv{including} data movement) costs dominate computation costs in terms of energy consumption.
 The energy consumption of a main memory access is between two to three orders of magnitude the energy consumption of an addition operation today.
-For example,~\cite{pandiyan.iiswc2014} reports that the energy consumption of a memory access is $\sim115\times$ the energy consumption of an addition operation.
-Similarly, Figure~\ref{fig:datamov-energy} shows that compares the energy consumed by a DRAM access is $\sim800\times$ the energy consumption of a double precision addition operation, based on data reported by~\cite{dally.2015}.
-As a result, data movement is empirically shown to account for 40\%~\cite{kestor.iiswc2013}, 35\%~\cite{pandiyan.iiswc2014}, and 62\%~\cite{boroumand.asplos18, boroumand2021google, boroumand2021google_arxiv} of the total system energy in scientific, mobile, and consumer applications, respectively.
+For example,~\cite{pandiyan.iiswc2014} reports that the energy consumption of a memory access is \gf{$\sim 800\times$} the energy consumption of a double precision addition operation, based on data reported by~\omv{\cite{dally.2015,han2016eie}}.
+As a result, data movement is empirically shown to account for 40\%~\cite{kestor.iiswc2013}, 35\%~\cite{pandiyan.iiswc2014}, 62\%~\cite{boroumand.asplos18}\omv{, and \omvi{more than} 90\%~\cite{boroumand2021google}} of the total system energy in scientific, mobile, consumer applications, \omv{and edge machine learning,} respectively.
 This energy waste due to data movement is a huge burden that greatly limits the efficiency and performance of all modern computing platforms, from datacenters with a restricted power budget to mobile devices with limited {battery life}.